b22mer/algorithm-hub/README.md

 # algorithm-hub
-This is a auto push repository for Baekjoon Online Judge created with [BaekjoonHub](https://github.com/BaekjoonHub/BaekjoonHub).
+Problem Solving Repository for All Online Jurge Sites